 Where is the start of the training as doctor in the UK?

-A doctor’s training in the UK is separated roughly in three levels.
+A doctor’s training or residency in the UK is separated roughly in three levels.

 - Foundation training

 - Core level training

 - Higher Specialty training

 So, a UK medical graduate starts from the 2 years foundation training.
 Upon finishing that, they apply and get into a 2/3 years core level training in a desired specialty.
 After that, they again apply and get into 4/5/6 years of specialty training (sub specialty included) in the UK (depending on the specialty).

 But, an International Medical Graduate who gets Full GMC registration with a license to practice doesn’t HAVE to go through the foundation training in the UK.
 They can start at an equivalent level in the non-training side and get the required competencies signed off and proceed onto doing core level training.
 Sounds complicated?
 Read on!